How To Decide What Book Publishing Process Is Best For You In 2020: Traditional Publishing Vs Self Publishing Vs Hybrid Publishing

 Micro-presses tend to work directly with writers.

 Authors opting to self-publish have two main choices: either take a DIY approach and do everything themselves (or via service providers) or use a self-publishing company, who will typically charge an up-front fee and, perhaps, a fee per book sold.
+Another alternative would be a service such as Self-Publishing School, who provide complete guidence in the self-publishing process.

 The vast majority of books are sold via the Kindle Digital Publishing platform (KDP), with Apple as the second major source of sales.